List of awards and nominations received by Hrithik Roshan

 Hrithik Roshan is an Indian actor.
+He is regarded as one of the best actors in India and one of India's biggest film stars as well as one of the country's richest actors.
 Having appeared as a child actor in several films throughout the 1980s, Roshan made his film debut In leading role in Kaho Naa...
 Pyaar Hai in 2000.
 His performance in the film earned him the Best Actor and Best Male Debut awards at Filmfare.
-He followed it with leading roles in Fiza and Mission Kashmir (both released in 2000) and a supporting part in the blockbuster family melodrama Kabhi Khushi Kabhie Gham...
-(2001).
+He followed it with leading roles in Fiza and Mission Kashmir (both released in 2000) and a supporting part in the blockbuster ensemble family drama Kabhi Khushi Kabhie Gham (2001).

-Following through with several unnoticed performances from 2002 to 2003, he starred in the blockbusters Koi...
+Following through with several unnoticed performances from 2002 to 2003, he starred in the blockbusters sci-fi Koi...
 Mil Gaya (2003) and its sequel Krrish (2006), both of which won him numerous Best Actor awards.
 Roshan received his third Filmfare Award for Best Actor for his performance in the action film Dhoom 2 (2006), and his fourth for Jodhaa Akbar (2008) for which he was also awarded at the Golden Minbar International Film Festival.
 He later received further acclaim for his work in Guzaarish (2010), Zindagi Na Milegi Dobara (2011) and Agneepath (2012) and Krrish 3 (2013), his biggest commercial success so far.
-He thus established himself as a leading contemporary actor of Indian cinema.
+He thus established himself as one of the best actors in Indian cinema.